pixselve-school/SR-projet/docs/reports/cody-adam.md

 ## Making the game engine

-When making a game, most of the time it's easier to work in OOP (Object Oriented Programming).
+When making a game, most of the time it's easier to work in OOP (Object-Oriented Programming).
 So I made a game engine with the different classes that would be used in the game.

-Here is an UML diagram that represents the structure of the game engine:
+Here is a UML diagram that represents the structure of the game engine:

 ![oop](images/oop.png)

-The main part being the `Game` singleton which contains all the entities of the game.
+The main part being the `Game` singleton, which contains all the entities of the game.

 ## Setup the front-end and GUI